The Little Big Things (musical): Synopsis

+Act 1

-The show opens with Henry Fraser welcoming us to his story – a story about his life-changing accident at the age of seventeen.
-He takes us back to the summer of 2009, where his younger self, Boy Henry, is being asked to go away to Portugal with his two older brothers Tom and Will (‘NEVER COMING HOME’).
-We see the Fraser family’s sports-mad life and meet Henry’s ‘dickhead younger brother’ Dom, as well as his proud parents, Fran and Andrew, who say Henry can go away on holiday if he wins the Schools’ Cup Rugby Final.
-Ecstatic, Henry bumps into Katie, his crush from art class, who he promises to go on a date with when back.
-Henry wins the final, and after a brief hiccup involving an out-of-date passport, he is on a Portuguese beach with his brothers (‘FEEL LIKE THIS’).
-But of course, the story must go on, and Henry knows all too well what happens next...
+The show opens with Henry Fraser introducing a story about an accident he experienced at the age of 17.
+The narrative moves to the summer of 2009, where a younger version of Henry is asked to travel to Portugal with his older brothers, Tom and Will (‘NEVER COMING HOME’).
+The story introduces the Fraser family, including Henry's younger brother Dom and his parents, Fran and Andrew, who permit Henry to go on the trip if he wins the Schools’ Cup Rugby Final.
+Henry speaks to Katie, a classmate from art class, and promises to go on a date with her upon his return.
+After winning the final and resolving an issue with an expired passport, Henry arrives on a Portuguese beach with his brothers (‘FEEL LIKE THIS’).

 Suddenly, Fran and Andrew arrive at a Portuguese hospital, frazzled and scared, and they are told that Henry hit his head on a bank of sand whilst diving into the sea, damaging the fourth vertebra in his neck.
 Henry is paralysed from the top of his shoulders down.
 In the shock of the news, Fran dissociates and disappears into her memories (‘ONE TO SEVENTEEN’).
-Man Henry can’t remember the accident itself, and though Boy Henry does, he doesn’t want to revisit that trauma.
-They imagine Katie on Henry’s date – in a gallery with a perfect boyfriend – staring at a black canvas, ‘a tragic life devoid of colour’.
+Man Henry can't remember the accident itself, and though Boy Henry does, he doesn't want to revisit that trauma.
+They imagine Katie on Henry's date – in a gallery with a perfect boyfriend – staring at a black canvas, ‘a tragic life devoid of colour’.
 But what does it mean?
 Henrys wake up in Stoke Mandeville Hospital, meeting the tireless staff, fronted by the no-nonsense Dr Graham (‘WORK OF HEART’).
-The Fraser family are struggling to cope with their shared trauma, with Dom unable to touch his brother, Andrew wondering if it was all his fault, and Fran nearly rejecting Katie’s stacks of cards from his schoolmates – so terrified is she of what Henry’s life will be like now.
-Luckily for her, Henry’s ‘brutal but brilliant’ physio, Agnes, is there to help Fran begin to see that there is life after a life-changing accident and that the key lies in accepting change (‘PART OF THE PLAN’).
+The Fraser family are struggling to cope with their shared trauma, with Dom unable to touch his brother, Andrew wondering if it was all his fault, and Fran nearly rejecting Katie's stacks of cards from his schoolmates – so terrified is she of what Henry's life will be like now.
+Luckily for her, Henry's ‘brutal but brilliant’ physio, Agnes, is there to help Fran begin to see that there is life after a life-changing accident and that the key lies in accepting change (‘PART OF THE PLAN’).